When I was 23, I didn’t know anything skincare except that it was expensive. I was chubby, and I had some acne issues.

 Best skin care products- The #1 misconception you need to know

-A very common misconception is that expensive products are better than average priced/cheap ones.
-This is not always the case, alas.
-When buying high end cosmetics you’re not only paying for the product itself (ingredients, packaging, manufacturing, etc.); you’re also paying for advertising, retail locations, research that has been sustained on certain ingredients, and so on.
+When buying cosmetics you’re not only paying for the product itself (ingredients, packaging, manufacturing, etc.).
+You’re also paying for all the advertising, distributors, retail locations, research and so on.

-High-end products are usually very appealing and give you a remarkable experience.
-Fragrances are pleasant and not overwhelming, which is important as well.
-As a general rule , expensive products are more polished and sophisticated.
+High-end products are usually very appealing and give you a remarkable sensorial experience.
+Fragrances are pleasant and not overwhelming, textures are light and elegant.

-Best skin care products in the world- What really makes products work (Hint: it’s not their marketing ).
+Best skin care products in the world- What makes products work (Hint: it’s not their marketing ).

 The first thing you need to know is that what makes a product working is a combination of the following factors: